deadlyunicorn/nextjs-e-commerce-app/README.md

 To make the result field (which also includes the animation) visible, I use a ‘peer-focus-within:inline’ class by Tailwind.
 However! this isn’t enough to let us click on our results.
 The result field becomes ‘hidden’ again before our click triggers.
 To solve this, we can also add a ‘hover:inline’ class to our field.

+#### 7. Adding Favorites

+  Adding items as favorites uses the MongoDB Node.js driver.
+We have our backend logic in "Server files" ( ending in .ts ) and we communicate our requests using the route API provided by Next.js.

+  The 'add to favorites' component is a Client Component and it sends a fetch PUT request to our Next.js API route.
+The request includes the email address and the product id.

+  Our MongoDB database has a unique index the 'email' field.
+We use an array for the favorite items for each email address.
+We add items to the array using the '$addToSet' operator, to make sure we don't have duplicate entries.
+We remove entries using the '$pull' operator.

+  The database is hosted on the cloud, the service used is MongoDB Atlas.

 ---

 ### <u>Admin Panel</u>